SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-permissions.md

 ![A world map showing a default geo location in North America, and satellite geo locations in Europe and Asia, with user accounts and groups stored in Azure AD](media/multigeo/multigeopermissions_intro.png)

-To configure your applications for Multi-Geo tenants in Azure AD, see [Set up your Multi-Geo sample applications](multigeo-sampleapplicationsetup.md).
+To configure your applications for Multi-Geo tenants in Azure AD, see [Set up a Multi-Geo sample application](multigeo-sampleapplicationsetup.md).

 ## See also